OculusBomb/EyeBombing/README.md

 * [Callum](https://callumlovekin.carbonmade.com/)
 * [Emma](http://facebook.com/Emmaaa.xD)

-This project has helped us see every day objects in a different way, going around the local area and realising how many objects we can realte to the human face and seeing different human features.
+## This project has helped us see every day objects in a different way, going around the local area and realising how many objects we can relate to the human face and seeing different human features.
+We have learnt alot about the way we see and how we an incorprate that into our design thinking.